-I am fairly short so always find that skirts tend to be a bit long and maxi skirts, in particular, have a tendency to touch the ground and need shortening.
+I am fairly short, so I always find that skirts tend to be a bit long, and maxi skirts, in particular, tend to touch the ground and need shortening.

-Designers often blend these descriptions together for the sake of simplicity.
+Designers often blend these skirt descriptions together for the sake of simplicity.
 For example, any ankle-length skirt or longer is often referred to as a maxi rather than breaking it into tea, maxi and full.

 Choosing Skirt Lengths